Kwabena Duffuor

 Kwabena Duffuor was the Finance Minister of Ghana.
-He has also served as the governor of the Bank of Ghana.
+He served as the governor of the Bank of Ghana.
 He was named as one of the four best Central Bank Governors in the World at an IMF/World Bank meeting in 1999.
 He is a Fellow of the Akuafo Hall, University of Ghana, and a Fellow of the Chartered Institute of Bankers.

 Duffuor is the founder and chairman of HODA Holdings, a business entity comprising Insurance, Banking, Real Estates, Farming, Mining and Media.
 He is also the founder and president of the Institute for Fiscal Studies in Ghana, a non-profit think-tank providing economic advocacy and training which he established in March, 2013.
 He is also the founder of uniBank which controversially collapsed in 2018.

 Early life and education

-Kwabena Duffuor had his secondary education at the Prempeh College at Kumasi in the Ashanti Region of Ghana.
-He proceeded to the University of Ghana where he graduated in 1968 with a B. Sc. degree in economics.
-His postgraduate studies were at the Syracuse University in New York, United States where he obtained a Masters in Business Administration degree in Finance and Banking and Master of Arts in Economics in 1975.
-He was also awarded a Doctorate of Philosophy in International Finance in 1979 at the same university.
+In 1958, Kwabena Duffuor entered Prempeh College in Kumasi for his secondary school education through the Ghana Cocoa Marketing Board scholarship, where he obtained both his O-Level and A-Level certificates in 1962 and 1964 respectively.
+He proceeded to the University of Ghana where he graduated in 1968 with a B. Sc. degree in Economics.
+And after working briefly with the Volta River Authority, he started his career with the Ghana Commercial Bank in 1969.

-In 1958, Duffuor entered Prempeh College in Kumasi on a Ghana Cocoa Marketing Board scholarship, where he obtained both his O-Level and A-Level certificates in 1962 and 1964 respectively.

-In 1968, Duffuor obtained a B.Sc.
-(Economics) degree from the University of Ghana and after working briefly with V.R.A he started his career with the Ghana Commercial Bank in 1969.
 Between the years 1973 and 1979, while working with GCB Bank, Duffuor obtained a USAID and African Graduate Fellowship Awards to pursue further studies at Syracuse University in New York.
 He obtained an MBA in Finance and Banking, an MA in economics in 1975 and a PhD in 1979, all from the Maxwell School of Citizenship and Public Affairs at the Syracuse University.
+He was also awarded a Doctorate of Philosophy in International Finance in 1979 at the same university.

 After working briefly as an economist at the IMF in Washington, Duffuor returned to Ghana and combined his banking work at Ghana Commercial Bank with Lecturing in Economics and Finance at the University of Ghana between 1980 and 1991.